 - Moisturizer : Moisturize to seal in the serum.
 Or skin butters like shea butter, cocoa butters are excellent moisturizers for dry skin.
 Actives like Hyaluronic acid, Ceramides are a great choice.

 - Sunscreen : Never ever skip your SPF.
 No matter you follow up the long routine or not, Cleanse-Moisturize-SPF is the utmost care you take for your skin.
 Finish off your day routine with a sunscreen with SPF30 (or more) and UVA UVB protection.

-- Night Cream : This is again an option.
-You can finish off your night routine by slathering a layer of skin replenishing and nourishing overnight cream or sleeping pack to wake up for a plump and glowing skin.
+- Night Cream : Essential in your night routine, you can finish off your night routine by slathering a layer of skin replenishing and nourishing overnight cream or sleeping pack to wake up for a plump and glowing skin.

-- Masking : Gel or cream masks would be good for dry skin as clay masks would dry out your skin more.
+- Masking : Gel or cream masks would be good for dry skin.
+Avoid clay masks, as clay masks would dry out your skin more.
 Sheetmasks are also a great option for a quick weekend spa session.

 P.S.
 This is only a simple guide to build your skincare routine.
 Choosing the ingredients and products is purely individual’s choice.